 - Reed, K., Collier, R., White, R., Wells, R., Ingram, J., Borelli, R. … Sykes, R. (2017).
 Training Future Actors in the Food System: A new collaborative cross-institutional, interdisciplinary training programme for students.
 Exchanges: the Warwick Research Journal, 4(2), pp. 201–218.

 - Wells, R. and Caraher, M. (2014).
 UK print media coverage of the food bank phenomenon: from food welfare to food charity?
 British Food Journal, 116(9), pp. 1426–1445. doi:10.1108/bfj-03-2014-0123.

 London EC1V 0HB

-Rebecca is a Lecturer in Food Policy in the Centre for Food Policy and the Programme Director for the Centre's MSc in Food Policy.
+Rebecca is a Senior Lecturer in Food Policy in the Centre for Food Policy and the Programme Director for the Centre's MSc in Food Policy.
 Her research focuses on the interactions between food policy and the media, and developing food policy for a healthier, more sustainable and equitable food system.
 She has a particular interest in the pedagogy of food systems and was made a Fellow of the Higher Education Academy in 2018.